 Meta unveils cheaper VR headset, AI updates and shows off prototype for holographic AR glasses

-Meta unveiled updates to the company’s virtual reality headset and Ray Ban smart glasses on Wednesday along with AI advances as it tries demonstrate its artificial intelligence prowess and the next generation of computing platforms beyond smartphones a...
+Meta has unveiled updates to the company’s virtual reality headset and Ray Ban smart glasses along as it tries to demonstrate its artificial intelligence prowess and the next generation of computing platforms beyond smartphones and computers

-MENLO PARK, California -- Meta unveiled updates to the company's virtual reality headset and Ray Ban smart glasses on Wednesday along with AI advances as it tries demonstrate its artificial intelligence prowess and the next generation of computing platforms beyond smartphones and computers.
+MENLO PARK, California -- Meta unveiled updates to the company's virtual reality headset and Ray Ban smart glasses on Wednesday as it tries to demonstrate its artificial intelligence prowess and the next generation of computing platforms beyond smartphones and computers.

 CEO Mark Zuckerberg also showed off Orion, a prototype he called “the most advanced glasses the world has ever seen.”

-“The technical challenges to make them are insane,” he told a crowd of developers and journalists at Meta's Menlo Park, California headquarters.
-These holographic augmented reality glasses, for one, needed to be glasses — not a bulky headset.
-There are no wires and it has to weigh less than 100 grams (3.53 ounces), among other things.
-And the beyond interacting with your voice, typing or hand gestures, Orion has a “neural interface” — it lets you send a signal from your brain to the device.
+“The technical challenges to make them are insane,” Zuckerberg told a crowd of developers and journalists at Meta's Menlo Park, California, headquarters.
+The holographic augmented reality glasses, for one, needed to be glasses — not a bulky headset.
+There are no wires and they have to weigh less than 100 grams (3.5 ounces), among other things.
+And the beyond interacting with your voice, typing or hand gestures, Orion has a “wrist-based neural interface” — it lets you send a signal from your brain to the device, using a wristband that translates nerve signals into digital commands.

 There is no release date for Orion — Zuckerberg called it a “glimpse of the future.”